 How to serve garlic confit

-You can use the garlic confit in almost anything from a pasta sauce, dips such as hummus, spreads on toast or sandwiches to the base of a comforting soup and salad dressing.
+You can use the confit in almost anything from a pasta sauce, dips such as hummus, spreads on toast or sandwiches to the base of a comforting soup and salad dressing.
 You can also use them to make the most delicious roasted potatoes you will ever eat!
 The strong pungent garlic flavour softens and sweetens when it’s cooked confit style.
 This is why you might see me using double or even triple the amount of regular garlic!
-Garlic confit is a great protein that can be used in absolutely anything and everything!
+You’re going to be using garlic confit on everything.

 Storing Garlic Confit